-CPU Fan Speed [xxxxRPM] Power Fan Speed [xxxxRPM] Chassis Fan Speed [xxxxRPM]
+CPU Fan [xxxxRPM], Power Fan Speed [Ignore], Chassis Fan Speed [xxxxRPM]

 The onboard hardware monitor is able to detect the CPU fan speed, power supply fan speed, and the chassis fan speed in rotations per minute (RPM).
 The presence of the fans is automatically detected.
 Set to [Ignore] only if necessary.